 If you don’t enjoy parties, this also gives you ample time to fake an attack of the plague.

-Example: Make a separate list of fall cleanup chores, with just a note on the calendar in October to check the list.
+Example: Make a separate list of fall cleanup chores, with just a note in your planner in October to check the list.
 Don’t write all the to dos on the calendar itself.